Feliciter/todostarter/README.md

 Parcel + Babel (ES6+) + SASS

-Simple todo front-end boilerplate and Javascript bundlers with <a href="https://github.com/parcel-bundler">Parcel</a> and CSS preprocessing with <a href="https://github.com/sass/sass">Sass</a>.
+Simple todo boilerplate and Javascript bundlers with <a href="https://github.com/parcel-bundler">Parcel</a> and CSS preprocessing with <a href="https://github.com/sass/sass">Sass</a>.

 ## Installation